INDElab/conversationkg/README.md

 ```

-Notice that the period structure is omitted when instantiating the Conversation and EmailCorpus objects.
+Notice that the period structure is omitted when instantiating the Conversation and EmailCorpus objects, that is email data from a different source need not be structured into periods.

+### Extracting a KG

+Currently (this will change), the code to extract a KG from an EmailCorpus object resides in `analytics.node_classification.KGs` and there are two types of KG, the EmailKG and TextKG; see [the analytics README](https://github.com/pgroth/conversationkg/blob/master/analytics) and the [KG extraction README](https://github.com/pgroth/conversationkg/blob/master/analytics/node_classification/.mds/KG_extraction.md)